 Reporting

-Gold Standard shall, on an annual basis and prior to 15 April of each calendar year, publish on its website and submit to relevant Host Countries a report containing information related to GSVERs that represent emission reductions or removals authorised for use as ITMOs, to enable Host Countries to fulfil Reporting, Recording and Tracking obligations in accordance with the Paris Requirements.
+Gold Standard shall, on an annual basis and prior to 15 April of each calendar year, publish on its website and submit to relevant Host Countries a report containing information related to GSVERs in its Impact Registry that represent emission reductions or removals authorised for use as ITMOs, to enable Host Countries to fulfil Reporting, Recording and Tracking obligations in accordance with the Paris Requirements.
 This shall include at least the following annual information:

 Authorisations provided to specific projects or PoAs, including the authorising Host Country, project name and ID, activity type, sector and authorised uses of associated GSVERs.